stephenbaek/stephenbaek.github.io/lab.md

 <img src="/assets/mail-20x20.png" style="display:inline;margin: 0 0 -4px 0;"> [boogun-choi@uiowa.edu](mailto:boogun-choi@uiowa.edu)

 ### Bio:
 I am a Research Assistant at the Visual Intelligence Laboratory at the Center for Computer Aided Design (CCAD).
-I have received my B.S. degrees in Computer Science and Mathematics from the University of Iowa in 2016 with focus on the Computational Mathematics and Big Data.
+I received my B.S. degrees in Computer Science and Mathematics from the University of Iowa in 2016 with a focus on Computational Mathematics and Big Data.
 My research interest is in machine learning, differential geometry, and manifold theory.
-I am currently studying 3D human models, specifically methods for generating statistically realistic 3D human models.
+I am currently studying 3D human models, specifically, methods for generating statistically realistic 3D human models.

 ### Education:
 - **B.S.
 Computer Science**, University of Iowa, 2016.